mrboh/SharpAngles/README.md

 ## Usage

-The general idea is to implement Angular in a manner that matches the regular JavaScript usuage as closely as possible.
+The general idea is to implement Angular in a manner that matches the regular JavaScript usage as closely as possible.
 Below is an example of the first (very simple) example found on the Angular website, translated into F#:

 ```F#